 The role of the Counseling Center at UWB is to provide mental health related services to facilitate students’ adjustment to college and their personal and psychological growth in becoming high functioning and socially responsible adults.
 The Counseling Center promotes student learning about their emotional and psychological development and increase academic success by positively impacting academic and personal decision-making.
 Our staff work to help students resolve problems that interfere with personal, social, and academic functioning while also emphasizing prevention, development, adjustment, and wellness.

-The UWB Counseling Center offers short-term counseling free of charge to students.
+The UWB Counseling Center offers short-term counseling free of charge to Cascadia and UW Bothell students.

 In order to be in compliance with Washington State Law and to insure a safe environment for students to explore their personal concerns, all counseling services are confidential.
 This means that our staff will not reveal the identity of students who seek our services, will not confirm or deny a student’s participation in counseling, and will not provide any details about what has been discussed in counseling without the student’s written consent.
 We do not give information to parents or to other offices or departments within the university without a student’s written consent.

-At that same time, the UWB Counseling Center staff wants to create a collaborative relationship with parents.
-We encourage parents to call the UWB Counseling Center staff to discuss any concerns they have about their student.
-The counselor will discuss all options available with the parent and mutually decide the best course of action to support their student.
+At the same time, the UWB Counseling Center staff wants to create a collaborative relationship with parents.
+We encourage parents to call the UWB Counseling Center staff or submit a CARE Team report to discuss any concerns they have about a student.
+A counselor can discuss all options available with the parent and mutually decide the best course of action to support their student.

 Identifying Potential Student Problems

 Parents often have the most direct contact with students and thus may be the first to notice any changes.
-In order to facilitate early identification of difficulties, listed below are some possible warning signs which may suggest that a student is in need of assistance.
+In order to facilitate early identification of difficulties, some possible warning signs are listed below that may suggest that a student is in need of assistance:

 - a change in appearance (e.g., poor hygiene, weight gain/loss)